-One of the big issues dissuading women from construction trades is that they anticipate workplace harassment, she says.
+One of the big issues dissuading women from construction trades is that they anticipate workplace harassment, according to the report.

-“Every site and crew are different and a lot of the culture onsite is set by the site superintendant,” she says, noting construction sites generally do have more colourful language than bank offices and that sometimes is an issue because the nature of the work often involves yelling.
+“Every site and crew are different and a lot of the culture onsite is set by the site superintendant,” she says.

 Some crews like women members because there’s more attention to detail generally.
 In other crews, the more important work sometimes gets assigned to men while women can find themselves on the broom, frustrated they aren’t getting more challenging jobs.
-But, again, it varies, she says.
+But, again, it varies according to experts.

 Pregnancy is one area where women can’t avoid being treated differently onsite.

-“Having just gone through a pregnancy and working up to my seventh month, I didn’t want to be seen as a burden,” she says.
+“Having just gone through a pregnancy and working up to my sixth month, I didn’t want to be seen as a burden,” she says.

 The United States’ Occupational Safety and Health Administration (OSHA) adds their own issue, that of hydration on the job for women.

 Dehydrated workers are more likely to make mistakes as their thought processes slow and their reaction times are also affected.

 However, the OSHA notes, sanitation facilities often fall short on construction sites in that they are unisex and used mostly by men who aren’t always accurate with their aim.

 The result is portable toilets that are “over-used and ill-maintained.”
 Because of this, OSHA finds, female workers tend to avoid both drinking water and using the facilities as much as possible.